Partnering with you to reach an optimal outcome.

 We understand the dynamics of your ownership dispute because we’ve represented hundreds of owners or corporations in a similar position.

-A business cannot succeed without good working relationship between its partners or shareholders.
+A business cannot succeed without a good working relationship between its partners or shareholders.
 When a dispute between the owners arises, it is of the utmost importance that the dispute reaches a quick and appropriate resolution that also meets individual and business goals.

 At Anthony Ostlund, our Minnesota lawyers focus on representing partners, owners, members and shareholders in closely-held or family-owned businesses.
 We represent Minnesota individuals and businesses in this area, as well as individuals and businesses located across the United States.
 We have helped develop the law in this area and have a deep understanding of the legal implications of these kinds of corporate divorces.